Respite and Carer Support

 - Respite and Carer Support

-Cootharinga Respite and Carer Support Services can ensure you have peace of mind knowing that your loved one is in safe hands.
+Cootharinga Respite and Carer Support can ensure you have peace of mind knowing that your loved one is in safe hands.
 Our support workers are friendly, respectful and appropriately skilled to provide a short break to you from your caring role.
 We recognise it’s often the little things that make a big difference.

-Our respite service provides help in your home, at the Activity and Respite Centre or in the community.
+Our respite support provides help in your home, at the Activity and Respite Centre or in the community.
 Respite can be planned or happen in response to a crisis or an emergency situation.
 It can be delivered at a regular time each week or arranged only as required.
 Respite can last a few hours, overnight or for several days.

 Respite and Carer support can assist with independent living skills, access to community activities and interests, personal care, household tasks, recreational or sporting activities.
 Our focus is the person we support and assisting them to achieve their needs, wants and desires.